 If you find another talk in the same slot you find interesting, consider supporting that poor soul instead.

-Don’t leave the room even if the talk isn’t what you hoped for.
+Don’t leave the room if the talk isn’t what you hoped for.
 I know time is precious, but people leaving in the middle of the talk can be quite depressing.
 Especially in smaller rooms where you even can hear the door slam behind them.

 Sit front and center.
 This one is the most important one.
 A room with 20 people who sit right in front of the speaker can have a much better energy than a room with 200 people that are distributed throughout the room.
 It can even add to the experience by creating an intimate atmosphere.